XrView QML Type

 pickResult rayPick(vector3d origin, vector3d direction)

-This method will "shoot" a ray into the scene starting at origin and in direction and return information about the nearest intersection with an object in the scene.
+This method will shoot a ray into the scene starting at origin and in direction and return information about the nearest intersection with an object in the scene.

-This can, for instance, be called with the position and forward vector of any object in a scene to see what object is in front of an item.
+For example, pass the position and forward vector of any object in a scene to see what object is in front of an item.
 This makes it possible to do picking from any point in the scene.

 List<pickResult> rayPickAll(vector3d origin, vector3d direction)

-This method will "shoot" a ray into the scene starting at origin and in direction and return a list of information about the nearest intersections with objects in the scene.
+This method will shoot a ray into the scene starting at origin and in direction and return a list of information about the nearest intersections with objects in the scene.
 The list is presorted by distance from the origin along the direction vector with the nearest intersections appearing first and the furthest appearing last.

 This can, for instance, be called with the position and forward vector of any object in a scene to see what objects are in front of an item.
 This makes it possible to do picking from any point in the scene.